Vasudevayo/Checking_SSH/README.md

   exit

 # SSH key-pair (private and public key to have a secure connection): The way to avoid the passwords.
 If there exists match of public and private key the ssh connection works.
+Though to initialize the SSH connection we need to enter the password of remote server first time later the private-public key pairing works passwordless.

   ## Commands and steps to do that:

-    1.
-    2.
-    3.
-    4.
+    1. To generate the ssh key: use ssh keygen ssh-keygen -t ed25519 -f ~/.ssh/xxx      Explaination:  -t for type, -f for file to store the ssh key in location with the name xxx, SSH public key called xxx.pub

+    2. Now copy the public key to the remote server using : ssh-copy-id
+  $ ssh-copy-id -i ~/.ssh/xxx.pub user@ipaddress   Explaination: Copying the ssh public id to the remote ipaddress. -i is to point at the right key here the public key.

+    3. Now lets set the remote connection to the remote server using the private key:
+  $ ssh -i ~/.ssh/lan user@ipaddress

+    4. Check the user to verify that we are working on the remote server: whoami
+>> user

     5.
     6.
     7.